subvertnormality/mosaic/README.md

-# Patterning
+# Mosaic

-Welcome to *Patterning*.
+Welcome to *Mosaic*.

-*Patterning* for monome norns is a grid-centric, intentioned generative sequencer.
+*Mosaic* for monome norns is a grid-centric, intentioned generative sequencer.
 Bridging the world of modular, Elektron, and monome, it weaves intricate rhythms and melodies with finesse.
 Dive into a profound and singular tapestry of sketching and composition.

-At a glance, as of v0.1 patterning gives you the following:
+At a glance, as of v0.1 _Mosaic_ gives you the following:

 - 16 channels that can each output triggers, notes, note length, velocity and CC to a single midi device
 - 16 patterns that can be combined and mutated in different permutations to change their properties in very musical ways